libmapper/libmapper/doc/how_to_compile_and_run.md

 After `configure` runs successfully, the configuration options will be printed for your confirmation.
-If anything unexpected occurs, be sure to example `config.log` for information about what failed.
+If anything unexpected occurs, be sure to check `config.log` for information about what failed.

 ### Building